Fight Fire with Fire

 Update (Thursday 11th June 2015)

 After I published the post below, I heard a discussion on Liveline, the talk show on RTE Radio 1, discussing burns.
 Deborah Donnelly ‘phoned in explaining her child burnt himself.
 She explains she had done a first aid course otherwise she wouldn’t have done what she did; run a cold tap over the burn.
-Herein she confirms Hahnemann’s advice, that cold does more harm than good for a burn, for she tells us, as the cold water hit the skin, it was “like pouring acid onto it and it began to melt, it just dissolved…” Her interview begins about 48 minutes in (click here).
+Herein she confirms Hahnemann’s advice, that cold does more harm than good for a burn, for she tells us, as the cold water hit the skin, it was “like pouring acid onto it and it began to melt, it just dissolved…” Her interview begins about 48 minutes in (click here to download and listen).

 Would you put a hot plate under a cold tap?
 No, you know what would happen.
 I have often suggested to clients that the best way to treat superficial burns is to apply heat.
 Frequently, chefs will agree.
 One such chef once explained how he was working in a kitchen when another chef fell into a boiling fat.
 “Another chef grabbed him and held him to the heat, he was screaming, but he didn’t even blister”, he told me.
 On another occasion, a client said she had been watching the cookery programme Hell’s Kitchen the night before.
 The chef on the programme burnt herself but put her finger under the hot tap, not the cold one.
 And the saying Fight Fire with Fire can be appreciated while watching Australian firemen fighting bush fires with fire – by back-burning.